Anomalous Criticality of Absorbing State Transition toward Jamming: Model and simulations

 \section{Model and simulations}

-In the BRO model, particles are first randomly distributed in the space of dimension $d$.
+In BRO models, particles are first randomly distributed in the space of dimension $d$.
 In each discrete time step, if a particle is isolated without overlapping with other particles, it is considered inactive and remains stationary.
-On the contrary, if two particles overlap, they are considered as active and a pair of repulsive displacements with opposite direction are assigned to each other.
-The displacement pair has the same magnitude randomly chosen from uniform range of $[0, \varepsilon/2]$, as shown in Fig.~\ref{fig1.phase_diagram}(a).
-If a particle overlaps multiple particles, pairwise displacements are superimposed~\cite{wilken2021random,wilken2023dynamical,zhang2024absorbing,galliano2023two}.
+On the contrary, if two particles overlap, they are considered as active and a pair of repulsive central displacements with opposite directions are assigned to each other, as shown in Fig.~\ref{fig1.phase_phi}(a)~\cite{hexner2017noise,wilken2021random,wilken2023dynamical, zhang2024absorbing,galliano2023two}.
+In this work, we explicitly consider two types of BRO dynamics, classified by whether they conserve the center of mass of the system~\cite{hexner2017noise}.
+In the conserved dynamics, the displacements of a pair of overlapped particles have the same magnitude randomly chosen from a uniform range of $[0, \varepsilon/2]$.
+If a particle overlaps with multiple particles, these displacements (vectors) are superimposed~\cite{hexner2017noise,galliano2023two}.
+In the non-conserved dynamics, the displacement magnitude of each overlapped particle is randomly chosen from $[0, \varepsilon/2]$, and the direction of displacement of the particle is from the mass center of overlapped clusters to the center of this particle~\cite{wilken2021random, wilken2023dynamical}.
+Since the two types of BRO model exhibit similar results near the critical point, in the main text, we mainly show the results of conserved BRO model, while leaving the data of non-conserved one in Supplementary Information (SI).

 We simulate $N$ spherical particles in a hypercubic box of length $L$ with periodic boundary conditions at packing fraction $\varphi$.
-Both the monodisperse particle system and equal-number binary mixture of small and large particles are considered.
-In the latter, the particle diameter ratio is $\sigma_M/\sigma_m = 1:\sqrt2$ for 2D systems.
-For 3D systems, a larger particle diameter ratio $\sigma_M/\sigma_m =1:1.6$ is also considered.
-The small particle diameter in each system is chosen as the unit length $\sigma$.
+Both monodisperse particle systems and equal-number binary mixtures of small and large particles are considered.
+In the latter, the particle diameter ratio is $\sigma_M/\sigma_m = 1:\sqrt2$.
+The small particle diameter in each system is chosen as the unit length $\sigma$ and $\tau_0$ is the unit time.

 To study the dynamic criticality of the system, we analyze the ensemble of dynamic trials starting from random configurations.
 We define the survival activity of the system at time $t$